kinopio-club/kinopio-client/src/help/where-your-data-is-stored.md

 ## Without an Account

-Your user and spaces data lives entirely on your own computer, in your browser localStorage.
-Because it is not sent to a server, you can't share your spaces or access your spaces from another device.
+Your user and spaces data lives entirely on your own computer, in your browser's local indexeddb storage.
+Because it is not on a server, you can't share your spaces or access your spaces from another device until you sign up.

-🚒 If you clear your browser's cache and delete your cookies you will be removing your kinopio data.
+> ⚠️ If you clear your browser's cache you will be removing your kinopio data.

-To keep your data safe, share and collaborate, and edit your spaces from all your devices sign up for an account at any time.
+To keep your data safe, enable sharing and collaboration, and edit your spaces from all your devices sign up for an account at any time.

 ## With an Account